5K. No Course.

 Unlike a normal road run, you'll start The City Spree in the middle of the race course, surrounded by checkpoints on all sides.
 From there, you'll choose your own path from checkpoint to checkpoint, exploring the city's neighborhoods and discovering the connections between them.

-Every checkpoint adds to your score, as you compete to make the most unique route through the city...but you must make it back before time runs out.
+Every checkpoint adds to your score as you compete to make the most unique route through the city...

 Where does the City Spree begin?
 When do we start?